 A working group, made up of representatives from the Anaphylaxis Campaign, Allergy UK, the British Society for Allergy & Clinical Immunology

-(BSACI), the British Paediatric Allergy Immunity and Infection Group (BPAIIG), and the Royal College of Paediatrics and Child Health (RCPCH), has campaigned over the last two years for the Government to amend the Human Medicines Act to allow schools to buy AAIs from a pharmaceutical supplier, without prescription, for use in emergencies.
+(BSACI), the British Paediatric Allergy Immunity and Infection Group (BPAIIG), and the Royal College of Paediatrics and Child Health (RCPCH), has campaigned over the last two years for the Government to amend The Human Medicines Regulations 2012 to allow schools to buy AAIs from a pharmaceutical supplier, without prescription, for use in emergencies.
 The working group and their respective organisations have welcomed the new legislation which allows school staff to administer the emergency AAI to any child who has been assessed as being at risk of anaphylaxis.

 Their campaign gained a huge groundswell of support from parents and teachers: over 1600 parents/carers and 800 teachers completed a survey in 2015 to assess support for the campaign: over 99% of parents and 96% of teachers were in agreement with the proposal.
 The survey formed a crucial part of the evidence presented to the Department of Health to support the campaign.
 A public consultation by the Department of Health this year also found overwhelmingly support for a change in the law to allow schools to hold spare AAIs, without a prescription, for use in emergencies.